 If a student does not make a serious attempt at an assessment task or test he or she may receive an 'N' determination warning in the course concerned in Years 9-10.
-This may render the student ineligible for the award of School Certificate.

 Special Provisions

 The school makes provisions for students who are suffering either a permanent or temporary disability or medical conditions to apply for special provisions in assessment tasks.
 Provisions may include additional time, separate supervision or even a reader and/or writer.
 Medical evidence may be required for such provisions and the earlier you apply the better.
 Applications should be made to the Learning Support Team.